chris-relational/smi-scalarlm/CONTRIBUTING.md

 <!-- N V I D I A -->
-The section contains instructions to deploy the prebuilt `nvidia` and `amd` images `gdiamos/scalarlm-nvidia:latest` and `gdiamos/scalarlm-amd:latest` as pods on `runpod.io`.
+The section contains instructions to deploy the prebuilt `nvidia` and `x86` images `gdiamos/scalarlm-nvidia:latest` and `gdiamos/scalarlm-cpu:latest` as pods on `runpod.io`.

-The following constraints must be taken into account:
+The following constraints are in effect:
 1. CUDA capabilities: We cannot use any CUDA library with the current image. `gdiamos/scalarlm-nvidia:latest` supports the following CUDA capabilities (as of 2025-05-20):
    ```
    sm_50 sm_60